 - 1. Parking Minimums. - a.
 Urban Residential use: 1.2 spaces per dwelling unit - b.
 Dwelling, Condominium: 1.4 spaces per dwelling unit - c.
-Retail use: 3 spaces per 1,000 square feet of floor area - d.
-Restaurant use (stand-alone): 10 spaces per 1,000 square feet of floor area - e.
-Restaurant use (when in-line with other retail or part of a multiple use building): 3 spaces per 1,000 square feet of floor area - f.
-Office: 2.5 spaces per 1,000 square feet of floor area - g.
+Retail use: 3 spaces per 1,000 square feet of gross floor area - d.
+Restaurant use (stand-alone): 10 spaces per 1,000 square feet of gross floor area - e.
+Restaurant use (when in-line with other retail or part of a multiple use building): 3 spaces per 1,000 square feet of gross floor area - f.
+Office: 2.5 spaces per 1,000 square feet of gross floor area - g.
 Hotel: 0.75 space per room - h.
 Other uses: per ALDC - 2.
 Parking Reduction.
 The Director of Community Development and Director of Engineering may jointly grant a modification to off-street parking requirements when necessary for the efficient operation of any part of the development of the Property.
-Such modification must be justified through the development of a parking study prepared by a professional engineer or transportation planner which demonstrates need, reviews industry standards, and proposes a modification that will not result in a parking deficiency. - 3.
-Cross Access.
-Except for single-family residential lots, a perpetual cross-access easement for vehicle and pedestrian travel as well as cross-easements for parking shall be granted between and among all lots within the Property.
-The cross-access easement may be provided by plat or separate instrument. - 4.
-On-Street Parking.
-On-street parking spaces located within 200 feet of a building/use may be counted towards the number of off-street parking spaces requirement for such building or use; provided, however, such spaces may only be counted once and not counted for purposes of determining the number of required off-street parking spaces for other uses or buildings.
-Nothing in this Paragraph 4 shall be construed as prohibiting a shared parking agreement (defined in Section 5 below) from allowing off-street parking spaces to be counted toward satisfying the minimum number of off-street parking requirements for multiple uses or buildings.
+Such modification must be justified through the development of a parking study prepared by a professional engineer or transportation planner which demonstrates need, reviews industry standards, and proposes a modification that will not result in a parking deficiency.